devByWaleed/ecommerce-frontend-design/README.md

   - Filter and sort functionality designs.

 - **Product Detail Page**
-  - High-quality product preview
+  - High-quality product preview.
-  - Description, price, and variant options
+  - Description, price, and variant options.
-  - Add to cart functionality (UI only)
+  - Add to cart functionality (UI only).

 - **My Cart Page**
-  - View items added to cart
+  - View items added to cart.
-  - Quantity update interface
+  - Quantity update interface.
-  - Subtotal and total price display
+  - Subtotal and total price display.

+- **Sidebar**
+  - A sidebar for toggling b/w pages on mobile view only.

 ## 🧰 Technologies Used

 - HTML5
 - CSS3
 - Vanilla JavaScript
 - Responsive design using Flexbox
 - Figma (for UI reference)